xebia-functional/nine-cards-backend/README.md

 Once you have installed redis, you should check if the `redis-server` is active, with the following command: `sudo service redis-server status`.
 If it is not active, you can restart it with the command `sudo service redis-server restart`.

-### Protocol Buffers

-The NCGP obtains some information from a [Google API](https://android.clients.google.com/fdfe/details), that is also used by the play store applications.
-For its API's, Google uses the [Protocol Buffers](https://developers.google.com/protocol-buffers/) to serialise its answers.
-The schema of the responses is specified in this [source file](src/main/protobuf/GooglePlay.proto).
-To build the application, it is necessary to compile that file into a set of Java classes that represent all the entities.

-    sudo apt-get install protobuf-compiler

-Once the compiler is installed, you can compile manually that file to see the Java classes created.

-    mkdir -p src/java
-    protoc --java_out=src/java/ src/main/protobuf/GooglePlay.proto

-The `.java` file should be located in `src/java/com/fortysevendeg/googleplay/proto/GooglePlay.java`.

 ### Building and running the application